ankschoubey/old-blog/_posts/2022-06-01-effective-meetings.md

 comments: true
 description:
 categories: [business, communication]
-last_modified_at: 2022-06-01T20:52:08.052481
+last_modified_at: 2022-06-19T20:52:08.052481
-last-modified-purpose:
+last-modified-purpose: added section "Be prepared early by maintaining notes"
-permalink: /running-effective-meetings/
+permalink: /effective-meetings/
-title: Running Effective Meetings
+title: Running and Being Effective during Meetings
 ---

 A meeting is a place that can bring in new ideas and insights and save everyone's time and effort.